christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 - it's portable, not dependent on your cloud provider, your server environment (PC, Mac, Linux, ...) and enables anybody in any situation to work on your code.
 No surprise when you launch your deployment on your production stack... if you've already tested it on your preproduction stack : the deployment will work in the exact same way on both stacks. **Automatization helps you improve stability and human cooperation**.

 - it's **scalable**.
 You can add as many servers as you want under your loadbalancer.
-Believe, this is useful !
+Believe me, this is useful !
 In particular during stress time, or when a migration has failed, or when an error occurs and you cannot find why...

 - it's **fun and a long term savings**.
 It will save you a hundred times doing the same repetitive thing. **Just press one button to deploy**... everything is automatic.
 It will offer you new ways to debug by launching new VMs and make tests.

 I hope my writing will spare you some time searching, reading, and testing.
-I believe it is true for any organization of any size, from the start-up to a big corporation which has many servers.
+I believe it is true for any organization of any size, from the start-up with one developer to the big corporation which has many servers.

 **Simplicity, durability, portability and re-usability** are the key concepts to search for.
 Nothing complex will ever last.
-Nothing specific to one platform will be ever useful.
+Nothing specific to one platform will ever be useful.